 - An electronic or physical signature of a person authorized to act on behalf of the copyright owner;

 - Identification of the copyrighted work that you claim has been infringed;

-- Identification of the material that is claimed to be infringing and where it is located on the Applications or the Clarity Platform;
+- Identification of the material that is claimed to be infringing and where it is located on the Service;

 - Information reasonably sufficient to permit us to contact you, such as your address, telephone number, and email address;